nBecky7/alx-low_level_programming/0x12-singly_linked_lists/README.md

-Write a function that frees a list_t list.
+Write a function that prints words given